 Warning: You might find some photos graphic

 This is the facade of a building that used to be a High School.
 Pol Pot (Cambodia’s monstrous, evil leader) and his security forces turned it into Prison 21 (or S-21).

 Right in front of the school is this torture post used to hang prisoners upside down.
-The two water vessels below are used to drown them before they’re lifted up.
+The two water vessels below were used to drown them before they were lifted up.

 Next to the torture pole is a billboard of Security Rules.